enquirer/enquirer/docs/prompts/form/default-values.md

-# How to add default values your Form prompts
+# How to add default values to Form prompts

 <!-- toc -->